 Since July 2016, the Company pays \$3,000 per month to a company controlled by a member of its Board of Directors for office space in New York, New York for its Chief Executive Officer.
-During the three months ended March 31, 2018 and 2017, the Company recorded rent expense of \$9,000 related to the office space which was included within general and administrative expenses on the condensed statement of operations.
+During the three and six months ended June 30, 2018 and 2017, the Company recorded rent expense of \$9,000 and \$18,000, respectively, related to the office space which was included within general and administrative expenses on the condensed statements of operations.

 The Company's Vice President of Research and Development ("VP of R&D") owns a company that entered into a lease agreement with the Company on September 15, 2016 to lease 953 square feet of space located in Reno, NV with respect to its research and development activities.
 The monthly base rent is \$3,895 per month over the term of the lease and the security deposit is \$3,895.
 The lease expires on September 14, 2018 and is subject to an extension at the option of the Company at a fixed rental rate for an additional 2-year period.
-The Company's rent expense amounted to \$11,685 for the three months ended March 31, 2018 and 2017.
+The Company's rent expense amounted to \$11,685 and \$23,370, respectively, for the three and six months ended June 30, 2018 and 2017.